dfrappart/articles/AKS-Managed AAD.md

 ```

 and find the System Assigned Identity on the portal by looking in the IAM section:

 ![Illustration04](./Img/AKSManaged004.png)

 ![Illustration05](./Img/AKSManaged005.png)

 ## 6. Conclusion and next steps

 Ok, we're at the end for today.
 We've seen how AKS-Managed Azure AD is created and how it simplify a few steps in the deployment.
-Note also that we don't need to add the managed identity in any RBAC assignment as it is managed automatically, atleast on the node resource group.
-We will discuss potential additional assignmentin another article :p
+Note also that we don't need to add the managed identity in any RBAC assignment as it is managed automatically, at least on the node resource group.
+We will discuss potential additional assignment in another article :p

 We can also avoid maintenance action on the cluster related to the old Application registrations. that's 2 less actions to think about.

-Well tha's about all for this one.
-I hope you did learn some stuf in it ^^
+Well, that's about all for this one.
+I hope you did learn some stuff in it ^^
-See you soon
+See you soon!